 Priority 4: Low Carbon Economy The overall objective of the Priority is to support the shift towards a low-carbon economy in all sectors in the S&E region.
 Specific objectives include improving energy efficiency in the housing stock by focusing on supporting energy efficiency, smart energy management and renewable energy use in public infrastructures, including in public buildings, and in the housing sector.
 Overall, implementation is well advanced with the exception of the apartment scheme which is due to commence in 2017.
 Achievements are in line with targets and expenditure has been incurred in accordance with the profile.
-By end 2016, €67million had been spent on the co-funded initiatives by the participating schemes.
-This amount represents approximately 50% of the overall allocation to the priority.
-The schemes are progressing well with the energy consumption classification having been improved for 16,365 households during 2014 - 2016.
+Cumulative public eligible cost paid to beneficiaries is reported as €179 million at the end of 2017.
+The schemes are progressing well with the energy consumption classification having been improved for 21,872 households during 2014 - 2017.
 The priority comprises 2 initiatives that are managed by different Intermediate Bodies: The Social Housing Retrofit initiative is managed by the Department of Housing, Planning and Local Government and is targeted at both large apartment complexes in the major cities in S&E Region and conventional local authority housing schemes throughout the regions which have poor building energy ratings.
 Scheme 1 - Apartment Complexes The scheme is targeted at 2,000 older flat complexes located in Dublin, Cork & Limerick which are seriously thermally deficient.
-The scheme will not commence until 2017.
+The scheme will not commence until 2018.
 Scheme 2 -Social Housing Energy Efficiency Retrofitting Programme The principle objective of this scheme is to meet Ireland's commitments in relation to carbon emissions reduction and energy reduction targets for 2020.
 Energy savings in buildings will contribute 45% of Ireland's total energy savings targets for 2020.
 A key objective of the scheme is to provide funding to local authorities that have the greatest social housing targets and whom can return the maximum number of units to a lettable, energy efficient condition at reasonable cost.
 Minimising voids is a targeted measure that focuses exclusively on vacant properties with the objective of returning these to productive use as quickly as possible.
 The scheme focuses on retrofitting of the fabric of the dwelling (insulation of walls/roofs, window/door replacement, heating system improvement) and applies to all local authorities in the S&E region.
-Up to end 2016, 5,475 vacant units were retrofitted in the S&E region with total expenditure of €26.85 million reported under the scheme.
-The average energy efficient work cost per unit in 2014 was €5,543, €5,929 in 2015, and €6,034 in 2016. - ➤ The Better Energy Warmer Homes Scheme is managed by Sustainable Energy Authority of Ireland and the Department of Communications, Climate Action and Environment. - It targets low-income households at risk of energy poverty.
-The scheme aims at improving the energy efficiency of the household at risk and in the process, reduce the amount of expenditure that is required to be spent on energy. - By the end of 2016, 11,376 low-income households in the S&E region have had their energy efficiency improved.
-This was funded with €40m through the scheme.
+Up to end 2017, 6,124 vacant units were retrofitted in the S&E region. - ➤ The Better Energy Warmer Homes Scheme is managed by Sustainable Energy Authority of Ireland and the Department of Communications, Climate Action and Environment. - It targets low-income households at risk of energy poverty.
+The scheme aims at improving the energy efficiency of the household at risk and in the process, reduce the amount of expenditure that is required to be spent on energy. - By the end of 2017, 15,658 low-income households in the S&E region have had their energy efficiency improved.